On the Radar

 The needs of children and the aging population are linked in a number of ways.
 These needs are not adequately addressed within many communities, but those that have addressed them have benefited both socially and economically.

-A new report from the National Association of Area Agencies on Aging reveals that communities have, at best, managed to maintain the status quo for the past six years because of the decline in the overall economy and local government budgets.
+A report from the National Association of Area Agencies on Aging reveals that communities have, at best, managed to maintain the status quo for the past six years because of the decline in the overall economy and local government budgets.